jd28/rollnw/tools/client/README.md

 supports placement, transforms, duplicate, delete, undo/redo, and native CAF save.
 Blueprint preview tabs use the same focused edit commands and save path.

+New Blueprint creates a Creature, Placeable, or Item and opens its saved editor document.
+New Creatures prompt for race and class; NWN1 Smalls derives appearance, ability scores, level-one class data, skills, and body parts from those selections.
+Its form asks for a ResRef and directory;
+Items also require a base-item type.
+Base Item Type is currently read-only in the workbench.
+Further authoring uses the existing object editor.

+Blueprint forms and progress dialogs share the command overlay drawn after the native viewport, with modal focus and input routed to that overlay.

+Save as New Blueprint prompts for a ResRef and directory, copies the selected Creature, Placeable, or Item, assigns a fresh blueprint UUID, and saves it.
+The temporary copy is destroyed and the project tree refreshes; the source selection, tab, and dirty state remain unchanged.
+Names share the module's typed resource namespace across directories.
+Ctrl+Z deletes the created file; Ctrl+Y restores the same saved bytes.
+Undo rejects a subsequently changed file, and redo rejects a resource-name collision.
+Close an open copy's editor tab before undoing creation.

+Update Blueprint References offers Current Area or Whole Module.
+Matching live instances are instantiated from the saved blueprint, attached in their existing area/inventory/equipment slots, and the old instances are destroyed.
+Placement, UUID, container positions and unrelated edits survive.
+Preparation advances one live instance per frame with progress and cancellation.
+Applying clears the area's old handle-based history and leaves the area dirty; it does not write its file.
+Whole Module also updates unopened documents through the isolated file worker.
+Restore Original Files covers that worker's writes, excluding the live area.

 Drag a Creature, Placeable, or Item blueprint from the project tree into an area to preview placement; drop commits one undoable edit and cancel discards it.
 Creature placement/transforms require walkable ground and known clearance: